Chinese Labour Corps: Service

 Throughout the war, trade union pressure prevented the introduction of Chinese labourers to the British Isles.
 Sidney and Beatrice Webb suggested that the CLC was restricted to carrying out menial unskilled labour due to pressure from British trade unions.
 However, some members of the corps carried out skilled and semiskilled work for the Tank Corps, including riveting and engine repair.

 One member of the corps, First Class Ganger Liu Dien Chen, was recommended for the Military Medal for rallying his men while under shellfire in March 1918.
 However, he was eventually awarded the Meritorious Service Medal, as it was decided CLC members were not eligible for the Military Medal.
 By the end of the war, the Meritorious Service Medal for bravery had been awarded to five Chinese workers.

-After the war, the British government issued the British War Medal in bronze to all members of the Chinese Labour Corps who entered a theatre of war.